 Once you know how many grams per square metre a fabric is, it’s easy to work out whether the material will be suitable for sewing pattern pieces for an article or not, because this measurement not only determines how much it weighs, but also how suitable it is.

-Rule of thumb: The heavier the fabric, the more likely it is to be a thicker material.
+Rule of thumb: The heavier the fabric, the more likely it is to be a relatively thick material.
 And the thicker the material, the more likely it is to be long-wearing and durable.
-Look at your trusty denim jeans – they’re thick and heavy and last for years.
+Look at your trusty denim jeans – they are thick and heavy, and last for years.
 Your cotton T-shirt is thinner, lighter and won’t last as long.
 See what we’re getting at?

 This doesn’t always apply – so be aware of that.
-And also note that the quality of the material you’re looking at isn’t determined by how heavy it is.
+Also note that the quality of the material you’re looking at isn’t determined by how heavy it is.
 Thin materials like silk and cotton are of an extremely high quality.
-So be careful how you judge the material you’re considering for a sewing pattern.
+So, take care when you judge the material you’re considering for a sewing pattern.

 Different Material Weights for Sewing a Pattern

-· Mediumweight: Grams per square metre: 150-350; type of material: Nylon, polyester, sateen, taffeta, velvet.
+· Medium-weight: Grams per square metre: 150-350; Type of material: Nylon, polyester, sateen, taffeta, velvet.
 Very versatile fabrics.
-Best for: Durable garments and clothes that are ideal for in-between seasons.
-We're talking about shirts, sweatshirts, pants, tracksuits and homeware (cushions, curtains, table linen, bed throws).
+Best for: Durable garments and clothes that are ideal for in-between seasons, such as shirts, sweatshirts, pants, tracksuits and homeware (cushions, curtains, table linen, bed throws).

-· Heavyweight: Grams per square metre: 350+; type of material: Brocade, canvas, denim, poplin, suede, wool.
-These sturdy materials are best for: Outerwear like coats and jackets, plus upholstery (for indoors and outdoors), bags, denim jeans and other durable products.
+· Heavyweight: Grams per square metre: 350+; Type of material: Sturdy materials like brocade, canvas, denim, poplin, suede, wool.
+Best for: Outerwear, such as coats and jackets, plus upholstery (for both indoors and outdoors), bags, denim jeans and other durable products.

 Speciality Materials Directory

-• Stretch materials: When choosing these textiles, think about how much it weighs as well as the stretch of the material so that it is suitable for activewear.
-It must stretch but also go back to its original shape.
+• Stretch materials: When choosing these textiles, consider not only how much they weigh, but also the stretch of the material to know whether they are suitable for activewear.
+They must be able to stretch, but also return to their original shape.

-• Satin & silk: These textiles are usually lightweight, but sometimes you will need a mediumweight material if it’s for a formal dress or bridal gown.
+• Satin & silk: These textiles are usually lightweight, but sometimes you may need a mediumweight material for a formal dress or bridal gown.

 • Water-resistant materials: Sure, you need to know whether the material is durable if you’re looking for something to use for outdoor furniture.
-But it also needs to be water-resistant or waterproof if it’s going to be outside.
+But it also needs to be water-resistant or waterproof if it’s going to be used outdoors.
 These textiles are mostly mediumweight or heavyweight.

-• Fleece & knits: You will not only be looking at how much the textile weighs; you’ll also consider how warm you want the garment to be.
+• Fleece & knits: Here, you will not only consider how much the textile weighs; you’ll also check how warm you want the garment to be.

-• Quilting: If you want to make a quilt, the best material to choose is a mediumweight cotton textile that will last and will be easy for sewing with.
+• Quilting: If you want to make a quilt, the best material to choose is a medium-weight cotton textile that will last and is easy to use when sewing.

 Before you choose materials, read our definitive guide on How to Choose the Right Textile for Your Product.